reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 const app = express();

 // handle get request
-app.get('/', (req, res) => {
+app.get('/', (request, response) => {
-  res.send('response for GET request');
+  // send back a response in plain text response.send('response for GET request');
 });

 // start the server
 app.listen(3000,
    () => console.log('Server listening on port 3000.'));
 ```
 We have added the route just after the declaration of the `app` variable.
-In this route, we tell our Express server how to handle a GET request sent to our server.
+In this route, we tell our Express server how to handle a GET request sent to the server.

-This function takes two parameters:  The first is the URL for this function to act upon also called the route path.
-In this case, we are targeting `/`, which is the root of our website: in this case, `localhost:3000`.
-We can also use string patterns, or regular expressions to define route paths.
+This function takes two parameters:
+- **Route Path**: The route path is sent as the first parameter.
+It is in the form of a URL that will be matched with the URL of the HTTP request received by the server.
+In this case, we are using a route path: `/`, which is the root of our website.
+This route will match GET requests sent from URL: `localhost:3000`.
+Instead of using fixed URLs, we can also use string patterns, or regular expressions to define route paths.

-The second parameter is a function with two parameters: `req`, and `res`. `req` represents the request that was sent to the server.
-We can use this object to read data about what the client is requesting to do. `res` represents the response that we will be sending back to the client.
+- **Handler Function**: The second parameter is a function with two arguments: `request`, and `response`, also called the `Handler Function`.
+The first argument of the handler function: `request` represents the HTTP request that was sent to the server.
+We can use this object to extract information like request headers, and request parameters sent as a query string, path parameters, or request body.
+The second argument: `response` represents the response that we will be sending back to the client.

-Here, we are calling the `send()` function on the `res` object to send back a response in plain text: 'response for GET request'.
+Here, we are calling the `send()` method on the `response` object to send back a response in plain text: `response for GET request`.

 ## Adding Parameters to Routes